xizon/poemkit/README.md

 ## Description

-* Development, packaging, and deployment in one
+* Integrate development, debugging, bundle, and deployment in one
 * Not a JavaScript framework
 * Server-Side Rendering (SSR) Support
 * Components are separated, you can use any UI component (such as Ant Design)